danielxji6/project03_draw_together/README.md

 # DOODLE 25
 ## a live drawing game
-Doodle 25 is a web game application.
-Drawing anything you like (or unicorn) and all players can see your move in real-time.
-All the art works will be save to database so you can share it.
+Doodle 25 is a playground for people can join with others and draw anything you like (or unicorn) at the same time to create an art work in 60 seconds.
+Player can go to Gallery to see others works or login to save draws.
 Have fun with friends!
 (Click on start or share url to play)

 ## Screenshot
 ![](readme/sc_01.png)